dazuaz/responsive-loader/README.md

 - `ext: string` — either `png`, `jpg`, or `gif`; use to convert to another format; defaults to original file's extension
 - `background: hex` — Background fill when converting transparent to opaque images; defaults to `0xFFFFFFFF` (note: make sure this is a valid hex number)
 - `placeholder: bool` — A true or false value to specify wether to output a placeholder image as a data URI.
 (Defaults to `false`)
-- `placeholderWidth: integer` — A number value specifying the width of the placeholder image, if enabled with the option above.
+- `placeholderSize: integer` — A number value specifying the width of the placeholder image, if enabled with the option above.
 (Defaults to `40`)

 ### Examples